 The Company has entered into various license agreements pursuant to which the Company acquired licenses to certain intellectual property.
 The agreements generally required an upfront license fee and, in some cases, reimbursement of patent costs.
 Additionally, under each agreement, the Company may be required to pay annual maintenance fees, royalties, milestone payments and sublicensing fees.
-Each of the license agreements is generally cancelable by the Company, given appropriate prior written notice.
-At
+Each license agreement is generally cancelable by the Company, given appropriate prior written notice.
+At March 31, 2022, potential future milestone payments under these agreements totaled an aggregate of \$9.6 million.